chin9/FrogTaskTracker/README.md

 - As a user, when I start the application, I want to be given the option to load my task list from file.

+## Phase 4: Task 2
+- I chose to test and design a class in the model package that is robust.
+- The class I chose to make robust was TaskList
+- The methods that are now robust include: removeTask, editTaskName, displayTaskOfType, displayTaskOfSubject, editTaskName, editTaskSub editTaskType, editTaskDur, editTaskDescription